JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 * If the U/L bit was flipped to 0, that means that the MAC address the EUI-64 interface ID was made from an LAA MAC address
 * If the U/L bit was flipped to 1, that means that the MAC address the EUI-64 interface ID was made from a UAA MAC address

+### SLAAC

+The Stateless Address Autoconfiguration is a method used in IPv6 network to enable devices to automatically configure their own IPv6 addresses without the need for a centralized server based on information provided by local routers and certain local parameters

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)

 # IPv6 Address Types